Skip to Content

 What Federal Contractors Need to Know About CMMC

-The purpose of the Cybersecurity Maturity Model Certification (CMMC) 2.0 program is to verify that contractors with the Department of Defense (DoD) are meeting their obligations to protect controlled unclassified information (CUI) by meeting standardized cybersecurity requirements.
-These requirements vary depending on the level of CMMC 2.0 certification required.
+The purpose of the Cybersecurity Maturity Model Certification (CMMC) program is to verify that contractors with the Department of Defense (DoD) are fulfilling their obligations to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) by meeting standardized cybersecurity requirements.
+These requirements vary depending on the type and sensitivity of the information.
 The program has three tiers with escalating security requirements.
 DoD request for proposals (RFPs) will include a clause identifying the CMMC level required for a contractor (and its subcontractors) to receive an award.

-What are the requirements for each of the three proposed tiers?
+What are the requirements for each of the three CMMC levels?

 • Level 2: Contractors and applicable subcontractors must implement the 110 security requirements specified by DFARS clause 252.204-7012, “Safeguarding Covered Defense Information and Cyber Incident Reporting,” which are based on the National Institute of Standards and Technology (NIST) standard for protecting controlled unclassified information, NIST SP 800-171 Rev. 2.
 Assessment procedures for compliance with NIST SP 800-171 Rev. 2 are found in NIST SP 800-171A.